TzurSoffer/FreecadDiscordPresence/README.md

 ## Installation

 ### Method 1: Install via Addon Manager
-1. This extension is available in the FreeCAD Addon Manager.
+1. This addon is available in the FreeCAD Addon Manager.
 2. Open FreeCAD, navigate to **Tools > Addon Manager**, and search for `DiscordPresence`.
 3. Install the addon directly from the [Addon Manager](https://wiki.freecad.org/Std_AddonMgr).